jlomoglio/gcoms_app/readme.txt

 2. Run the application by running the command: flask run --host=0.0.0.0 --debug=True
 3. Open the browser and go to the URL: http://localhost:5000/

-* May need to do this if above fails export FLASK_APP=app export FLASK_ENV=development flask run --host=0.0.0.0 --debug=True

 FACTORY PATTERN FOLDER STRUCTURE
 This provides the application to be modualr and